danilobjr/dotfiles/README.md

 #### Ranger - Code editors

+There's a common pattern for Vim and Visual Studio Code.

+Visual Studio Code.

+- `CC` - Open selected object in Code.
-- `C` - Prompt the selected file/folder to open with Visual Studio Code.
+- `CN` - Prompt shell command line to type a new file and open it in Code.
+- `CD` - Open current directory in Code.

+Vim.

+- `VV` - Open selected object in Vim.
-- `V` - Prompt for a new file to open with Vim.
+- `VN` - Prompt shell command line to type a new file and open it in Vim.
+- `VD` - Open current directory in Vim.

 #### Ranger - Zip and Unzip

 - `ZZ` - Zip selected objects to the current folder named as _container.zip_.
-- `XX` - Prompt a unzip command with current file name (it has [Smart shortcuts](#ranger---smart-shortcuts)).
+- `XX` - Prompt a unzip command with current file name (it has [Smart shortcuts](#ranger---smart-shortcuts) to extract at specific directories).

 #### Ranger - System